matthewbcool/dev-book-club-questions/README.md

 2.)
 What is meant by a "big ball of mud" in programming?
 3.)
 List some of the advantages of building a program in seperate pieces that can runn on their own.
 4.)
 CommonJS modules have a function called _______ that can be called with the dependency name in order to access it's local scope.
 5.) ___ is a repository of javascript packages.
 You can download all kinds of useful and useless packages from it.

+### Chapter 11: Asynchronous Programming

+1.)
+Describe the difference between synchronous and asynchronous programming models.
+2.)
+A _______ is an asynchronous action that may complete at some point and produce a value.